 Suhrkamp/Insel Collection: German language publications in literature, philosophy, and the social sciences

 The Suhrkamp/Insel Collection was started in 1983, when Paul Michael Lützeler, the Rosa May Distinguished University Professor in the Humanities, approached Siegfried Unseld, Head of the Suhrkamp Verlag (publishing company) in Frankfurt, Germany, about the creation of such a collection at Olin Library.
-Every year both Suhrkamp and Insel have donated copies their German-language publications in the fields of literature, criticism, philosophy, and the social sciences, consisting of about 300 books per year.
-When Jüdischer Verlag became part of Suhrkamp Verlag, publications of that company were also included.
+It includes German-language publications in the fields of literature, criticism, philosophy, and the social sciences published by Suhrkamp/Insel or one of its subsidaries.
 The Suhrkamp/Insel collection is located on Level A of Olin Library.
 Older volumes are shelved in the general collection.
 For more information, see the Spring 2007 issue of Off the Shelf.
-List of all items in this collection.
+All items in this collection.

 Whitney R. Harris Third Reich Collection